-Air Force Nuclear Enterprise Example: Capability Gap Characterization

-The nuclear enterprise study team characterized the capability gaps identified in the study.
-One example of the capability gap characterization is shown in Table 4-4 below.

-Table 6-1: Example of Gap Characterization Results tement 1: Insufficient capability to provide responsive technical ort field and depot mission accomplishment (derived from Capability ement 1).
+Air Fo The nuclear ente example of the c orce Nuclear Enterprise Example: Capability Gap Characterization Perprise study team characterized the capability gaps identified in the study.
+One apability gap characterization is shown in Table 6-4 below.
+Table 6-4.
+Example of Gap Characterization Results Capability Gap Sta assistance to supp Requirement State tement 1: Insufficient capability to provide responsive technical ort field and depot mission accomplishment (derived from Capability ement 1).
 Due to: Justification Lack of Existing Capability Shortfalls in existing EDMS capability and TAR training have adversely impacted the responsiveness of technical assistance support to field and depot organizations.
 Lack of existing capability has resulted in the following: Engineers creating inaccurate technical assistance responses by using technical information stored in EDMS that has not been updated in a timely manner to maintain currency and consistency.
 Users unable to accomplish tasks in a timely and effective manner due to limited access to technical information stored in EDMS.
-Users unable to access technical information by failing to follow TAR
+Users unable to access technical information by failing to follow TAR procedures due to vague and incomplete instructions.